GRIDAPPSD/app-deconfliction/service/README.md

 ## Purpose

 The service directory of the app-deconflicion repository contains the entirety of the FY24 Centralized Deconfliction Service that includes both the deconfliction service (aka, deconfliction pipeline) and sample competing applications for development, testing, and demonstration.
-The service/pipeline performs deconfliction using a combined methodology applied in stages that were initially developed independently in FY23.
+The service/pipeline performs deconfliction using a combined methodology applied in stages that were initially developed independently through work in FY23.
 These stages are:
 <ol>
 <li>Rules & Heuristics
 <li>Cooperation